1x6 Ipe Shiplap Soffit board profile diagram

 1x6 Ipe Shiplap Soffit

-This 1x6 Ipe Shiplap soffit board combines the rich grain of Ipe (Brazilian Ironwood) with 3,680 Janka hardness, making it ideal for exposed eave linings and covered ceilings that endure for decades.
+This 1x6 Ipe soffit board (Shiplap profile) combines the rich grain of Ipe (Brazilian Walnut) with 3,680 Janka hardness, making it ideal for exposed eave linings and covered ceilings that endure for decades.
 The overlapping shiplap profile sheds water naturally and creates a classic, weather-resistant look for eave linings, ceilings, and covered areas.
-In stock and ships nationwide — order Ipe soffit online or call 1-844-674-4455 for expert guidance.
+In stock and ships nationwide — order 1x6 Ipe soffit boards online or call 1-844-674-4455 for expert guidance.

 1 x 6(0.75"×5.5" actual)[19.0mm × 139.7mm]